History of Libya under Muammar Gaddafi: Administrative reforms

 The RCC was formally dissolved and the government was again reorganized into people's committees.
 A new General People's Committee (cabinet) was selected, each of its "secretaries" becoming head of a specialized people's committee; the exceptions were the "secretariats" of petroleum, foreign affairs, and heavy industry, where there were no people's committees.
 A proposal was also made to establish a "people's army" by substituting a national militia, being formed in the late 1970s, for the national army.
 Although the idea surfaced again in early 1982, it did not appear to be close to implementation.

 Gaddafi also wanted to combat the strict social restrictions that had been imposed on women by the previous regime, establishing the Revolutionary Women's Formation to encourage reform.
 In 1970, a law was introduced affirming equality of the sexes and insisting on wage parity.
 In 1971, Gaddafi sponsored the creation of a Libyan General Women's Federation.
 In 1972, a law was passed criminalizing the marriage of any females under the age of sixteen and ensuring that a woman's consent was a necessary prerequisite for a marriage.
+The regime aimed to integrate women into the workforce, stretching beyond equal pay with policies including free child care, cash benefits for a family's first child, and pensions for women after they retired starting at age 55.

+In the early 1980s, the Gaddafi government introduced initiatives to integrate women into the armed forces.
+One division, known as the "Nuns of Revolution", was an all-women special police force unit closely tied to the Revolutionary Committees.
+In 1984, the regime mandated conscription for women and encouraged their involvement in female military academies, which were first established in 1979.
+The Gaddafi regime's policies suggested a positive attitude surrounding women's rights was quite clear due to their consistent attempts at political reform, however the implementation of their policies fell into a grey area, where Libyan reforms wholly pulled women into a turbulent dichotomy consisting of political institutions pulling them in one direction, and more traditional social norms the other, continuously battling under the regime throughout the 1970s and 80s.